 Now, a little side story.

-While this was all happening and I was a total basket case, my husband basically diagnosed me.
-I don’t know how he knew but he said he watches everything that I eat and I rarely touch anything with iron in it.
-I’m a chicken girl and while I honestly do enjoy beef, it doesn’t make its way into my diet very often.
-So once Benjamin clued into the issue my mom found out and stocked me up on the best iron pills you can get your hands on!
-It was crazy because I actually started taking the pills before my blood work results came back in and within days I was feeling so much more like myself.
+While this was all happening and I was a total basket case, my husband basically diagnosed me with iron deficiency.
+I don’t know how he knew!
+He said he watches everything that I eat and that I rarely touch anything with iron in it.
+I’ve always been a chicken girl!
+While I honestly do enjoy beef, it doesn’t make its way into my diet very often.
+Once Benjamin clued into the issue, my mom found out and stocked me up on the best iron pills you can get your hands on!
+It was crazy because I actually started taking the pills before my blood work results came back.
+Within days I was feeling so much more like myself.
 The dizziness took awhile to go away but it eventually did!
-And what do you know, two doctor appointments and a trip to the lab later, my doctor confirmed that I indeed was deficient in iron and leaning towards anemia.
+Two doctor appointments and a trip to the lab later, my doctor confirmed that I indeed was deficient in iron and leaning towards anemia.

-Doctoring is one of the hardest things for me and I am really proud that I did what I needed to do (even though blood work/needles freak me right out).
+Doctoring is one of the hardest things for me and I am really proud that I did what I needed to do!
+Even when blood work/needles freak me out.
 But most of all, I am just so grateful that my doctoring was a simple fix.
-I have taken my good health for granted in the past but as time progresses, a person really realizes just how important our health is.
+I have taken my health for granted in the past but as time progresses, a person really realizes just how important our health is.
 And how important it is to prioritize taking care of it.
 So make sure all of you are doing the same ♥ xoxo